 Recent research shows that eating abundant fruits and vegetables helps prevent shingles, and reduces its severity when it does occur.
 I was not aware of these findings until doing my research for this newsletter, but it may explain why my case of shingles was relatively mild.
 I’ve known for a long time that eating lots of fruit and vegetables is good for health, but this emphasizes how valuable they are for boosting the immune system.

 In summary, shingles is a common problem after age 60, often being triggered by stress.
 Getting the vaccine at age 60 to minimize its risk is worthwhile.
 If you miss getting the vaccine, eating a healthy diet with abundant fruits and vegetable may be equally effective.
 Of course, eating a healthy diet with lots of fruits and vegetable is valuable for many other reasons also.
 Fruits and vegetables truly are dietary all-stars!

 This is a good lead-in for the Food Revolution taking place under the leadership of John and Ocean Robbins.
 I will interview John Robbins on my radio show on Monday, June 18th, and Ocean Robbins on Monday, June 25th.
 Both interviews will be full of great information about healthy foods, healthy eating habits, healthy people, and a healthy planet.
 Please plan to tune in for a lively, enlightening program!

-You can learn more about the interview with John Robbins here, and visit this page to learn more about the show with Ocean Robbins.
+You can learn more about the interview with John Robbins and listen to it here.